syedhamzazaidi/syedhamzazaidi.github.io/README.md

 ### Customizing templates

-Jekyll and Liquid isn't very difficult to master, I encourage you to try your hand at it.
+Jekyll and Liquid are pretty easy to master, I encourage you to try your hand at it.
 The [README.md of Minima](https://github.com/jekyll/minima), Jekyll's default theme is a pretty good place to start.
 Create a PR if you build something cool, I would love to merge it.

 ### Dark mode